georgeus19/klofan/docs/use-cases/food-use-case.md

 ![Add Entity Manually](./img/nutriments-manual.png)

-The right side menu also shows other example manual tasks that the user could want to perform to adjust the schema per their bidding.
+The right side menu also shows other examples manual tasks that the user could want to perform to adjust the schema per their bidding.

 The next picture shows the updated schema.

 ![Schema After Adding AGROVOC Food Composition Entity](./img/after-nutriments.png)

 The user still wants to convert the nutrients properties to known vocabulary properties but there are no recommendations.
 If no vocabulary terms can be found, there is an option of creating a new vocabulary and assigning its terms in the schema.
-First, the user does not want to have so many properties of one component (e.g. "calcium", "calciumPer100g", "calciumUnit") for all food components hanged on one entity.
-Instead each component could have its own entity.
+But before doint that the user does not want to have so many properties of one component (e.g. "calcium", "calciumPer100g", "calciumUnit") for all food components hanged on one entity.
+Instead each such component could have its own entity.
 This can be done manually and the end result is shown in the picture below.

 ![Manual Schema Update For Food Components](./img/food-comp-manual.png)